DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - Choose Download

+- Once fully-downloaded, check your Downloads/ folder; then move it into your main minishell/ folder

 ## Technical

 - Judge of Hell will provide Rapid Parameter Testing Automation as a helping tool for anyone doing and or (especially) debugging minishell project; since any new code-modification would likely need another rapid code-balancing testings to check if everything remains working right from the square one, something which would be severely time-consuming if done manually; and could possibly leave unprecedented vulnerabilities if some testing parameters get forgotten during the redo.